 If you’re new to Chinese cooking, you’ve probably asked yourself: What is the best wok to buy?
 Well, we’re here to help you with a guide to buying the right wok so you can cook our recipes and get the best possible results!

 The wok is the most important of the Chinese cooking tools–the charismatic front man of the band, if you will!
+So it only makes sense that we show to how to select a wok and buy the right wok for you!
 A wok is a wide and somewhat shallow-domed pot that gets wickedly hot when you have a good flame going.
 Our woks reach temperatures that we’re pretty sure Smoky the Bear wouldn’t approve of.
 But it’s the high heat and searing that gives Chinese food that indescribable, flavorful edge known as “wok hay” or “wok hei”–the “breath of the wok.”

 And aside from Chinese stir frying, your wok is a great tool for any type of deep frying, steaming, or boiling (seems counterintuitive, but woks heat up fast, which means boiling noodles or heck, even pasta, happens quickly!), and we’ll get to other uses in due time.